“A lot of people say they want to get out of pain, and I’m sure that’s true, but they aren’t willing to make healing a high priority.”

 Antioxidant Supplementation

-Consequently, theories of aging emerged including the Free Radical Theory of Aging (FRTA) and the more generalized Oxidative Stress Theory of Aging (OSTA) based on the assumption that lowering levels of ROS in the body might retard aging, increase life span and be effective in preventing and treating aging-associated diseases.
+Theories of aging include the Free Radical Theory of Aging (FRTA) and the more generalized Oxidative Stress Theory of Aging (OSTA) based on the assumption that lowering levels of ROS in the body might retard aging, increase life span and be effective in preventing and treating aging-associated diseases.
 Antioxidant supplementation, promoted as a promising therapy and met with general acceptance, is directed at counterbalancing oxidative stress.

 However, the clinical response to antioxidants-based therapies has been mixed, in part due to the complexity of the interplay between endogenous and exogenous antioxidants within the overall cellular redox system.